This post may contain affiliate links. Please see my disclosure to learn more.

 The yarn itself is made in a zero-waste, zero-emission facility in Japan, then constructed at a SA8000-certified factory in Hanoi.
 To be as transparent as possible, all their recycled fabric is Standard 100 as certified by Oeko-tex.
 As an eco-conscious brand, they use only 100% recycled and recyclable packaging.
 In fact, when my sister presented her gift to me, she brought it in its original packaging unwrapped, just the way I like it.
 The leggings were inside a reusable pouch that was placed in a large brown paper envelope embossed with “Girlfriend Collective” in gold print.
 “I know how you find wrapping paper wasteful, so here you go,” she said with a big old grin on her face.
 That, alone, was a great gift.

 The verdict?
 Fantastic compressive leggings!
 I am 5’1″ and 97 pounds and purchased the black color with a 23″ inseam.
 It goes right to my ankle.
 (I love that they have three length options because that is the most difficult part about pants for shorties like myself).
+In terms of sizing, I found that it was accurate having ordered an XS.

 The compression is strong enough that it keeps me warm on cooler days and 6am runs.
 I ran in it for the first time and three miles were a breeze.
 Since I’ve always worn capris, I was worried that the ankle length would be too warm for running but it was not.
 The material of the legging is on the thicker side, but I tend to run cold anyway.